csev/dj4e/assn/paw_skeleton.md

 you *should* get an error, 'Page not found(404)'
 (<a href="paw_skeleton/webapp_final.png" target="_blank">Sample Image</a>).
 We are stopping this tutorial when the web site is still incomplete so that is normal.

+If you received an "Error not found" page that does not look like the above image, check to make sure that you have `DEBUG = True` in your `settings.py` file.
+If you set `DEBUG` to `False`, it will make it far more difficult to track down errors in your code.
+Setting it to `True` means that error pages give far more detail.

+If you reload your web application and get the "Something went wrong :(" page when you access your web application, check on the "error.log" link and scroll to the very bottom to see why your application will not start.